piyushkumar13/messaging-broker-example/README.md

 Before using it you need to install and start activemq on your local.
 You can follow [this](https://medium.com/@gauravingalkar/getting-started-with-activemq-installing-and-getting-web-console-running-e9aca136a60e ) guide to do that.

 # activemq-springbootjms-example
 This module contains example of activemq with JMS and Spring boot.
+Activemq is used in standalone mode as well as in embedded mode(activemq comes with spring boot library in embedded form).